 Spanish speakers and students of Spanish can benefit from the clear, concise information in Estudiantil Hallazgos, World Book’s intermediate Spanish-language encyclopedia.

-Gale Virtual Reference Library – Designed to provide entrepreneurs with how-to information that they can apply to their own business.
+Gale Reference Ebooks – Designed to provide entrepreneurs with how-to information that they can apply to their own business.
 Contains 600 detailed articles and overviews of all the key information needs of small business owners, including financing, financial planning, business plan creation, market analysis, sales strategy, tax planning, and human resource issues.

-Gale Virtual Reference Library – Fills a much-needed gap between legal texts focusing on the theory and history behind the law and more practical guides dealing with the law and its everyday effect upon its citizens.
+Gale Reference Ebooks – Fills a much-needed gap between legal texts focusing on the theory and history behind the law and more practical guides dealing with the law and its everyday effect upon its citizens.
 Articles include brief descriptions of each issue’s historical background, profiles of various U.S. laws and regulations, details of how laws and regulations vary from state to state, and comprehensive bibliographies that include print and Web resources and lists of relevant organizations.

-Gale Virtual Reference Library – Contains 8,000 to 12,000 word essays on specific culture groups in the United States, emphasizing religions, holidays, customs, and languages in addition to providing information on historical background and settlement patterns.
+Gale Reference Ebooks – Contains 8,000 to 12,000 word essays on specific culture groups in the United States, emphasizing religions, holidays, customs, and languages in addition to providing information on historical background and settlement patterns.
 Also covers ethnoreligious groups such as Jews, Chaldeans, and Amish.
 Each essay lists organizations and research centers; name, address, and contact information for periodicals, radio, and television stations; and a further readings section.